Last updated: 02 January 2026

 For some kinds of applications, there are very specific types of evidence that are allowed (and in some cases, in a very specific format).

-The Home Office has lists of what it considers to be acceptable evidence in its internal guidance documents, but the courts may not always agree with its position on this.
+The Home Office has lists of what it considers to be acceptable evidence in its internal guidance documents, but the courts may not always agree with the Home Office position.

 If your evidence comes from outside the UK, you may need to prove its genuineness (that it is real) and how you received it.
 You need to think about where the evidence comes from and if that source will be considered as trustworthy by the Home Office and/or the courts.

 If any documents you want to use as evidence are in a different language, you must have them translated by a certified translator.
-The translator must sign the translation and certify that it is accurate to the best of their knowledge.
+The translator must include their name and contact details, sign and date sign the translation and certify that it is accurate to the best of their knowledge.

 Types of evidence